Return on Relationship, not ROI

 For years now ROI, or return on investment, has been the ultimate measure of marketing strategy success.
-What form this return takes is subject to change, and can include financial return, engagement levels or increased brand awareness, but ultimately the function of investment as input never changes.
+What form this return takes is subject to change.
+It can include financial return, engagement levels or increased brand awareness.
+But, ultimately the function of investment as input never changes.

 But what if this measurement is no longer as relevant for modern marketing as it was in earlier times?
-As we step into a new year, and one which, according to The Drum, is likely to see a continuation of ‘data-driven, one-to-one tactics’ and perhaps even a move towards ‘one-to-moment marketing,’ marketers must adapt their techniques to suit the ever-changing demands of strategy.
+As we step into a new year, marketers must adapt their techniques.
+To stay profitable, we must suit the ever-changing demands of strategy.

 So what is Return on Relationship?